jmdobry/angular-cache/README.md

 Configure the cache to proactively remove items right when they expire, instead of lazily removing them.
 Use in conjunction with MaxAge.

 ## Roadmap
-##### 0.5.0
-- Complete set of unit tests

 ##### 0.6.0 Alpha
-- Add ability for a cache to proactively remove expired items.
-- Add ability for a cache to periodically clear itself.
+- Unit tests for `AdvancedCache` class.
 - Submit project to Angular.js user groups for feedback.

 ##### 0.7.0 Compatibility and Performance